How to Fix Action Center Not Opening in Windows 11?

 Get-AppXPackage | Foreach {Add-AppxPackage -DisableDevelopmentMode -Register "$($_.InstallLocation)\AppXManifest.xml"}

-3. After both of these processes are done, go ahead and restart your computer.
+3. After both commands have run, restart your computer.

 Windows Settings